-Please print CLEARLY TION UPDATE First Name: Middle Initial: Do you have a valid Driver's I License? □ Yes □ No Date your Driver's License exp pires (mm/dd/year):/ List any restrictions on your D river's License (i.e. glasses, occupation onal, etc.): It is your responsibility to noti fy Human Resources or your Superv ay result in disciplinary action up to a isor immediately when you r driver's license is restricted, suspended Signature Department Date All employees who drive non- auto insurance at a level that m (a) Single limit of liab OR (b) Split limit of liabi property damage.
-Proof of insurance must be pro insurance will not be entitled to employee to maintain required Health Department employees Department.
-I anticipate I may drive neets one of the following minimum solility - \$200,000 for bodily injury and lity with limits of; \$100,000 each persovided prior to mileage reimbursement or receive mileage reimbursement, and insurance limits may affect employing who are reimbursed monthly for mile we a non-City owned vehicle in the co surance policy provides covers shall be required to purchastandards: I property damage son bodily injury \$300,000 of the payment.
-Employees who did will not be allowed to drive the transfer of the Coeage must provide regular in and onduct of my job duties and the conduct of my job duties and the rerage for this use. ase (at their own expense) and maintain each accident bodily injury \$50,000 cannot provide proof of this level of the for City business.
+Please print CLEARLY TION UPDATE First Name: Middle Initial: - Do you have a valid Driver's I icense? □ Yes □ No Date your Driver's License exp pires (mm/dd/year):// List any restrictions on your D river's License (i.e. glasses, occupation onal, etc.): It is your responsibility to noti fy Human Resources or your Superv ay result in disciplinary action up to visor immediately when you r driver's license is restricted, suspended Signature Department Date All employees who drive non-auto insurance at a level that me (a) Single limit of liable OR (b) Split limit of liable property damage.
+Proof of insurance must be profinsurance will not be entitled to employee to maintain required.
+Health Department employees Department.
+I anticipate I may drive neets one of the following minimum solity - \$200,000 for bodily injury and lity with limits of; \$100,000 each per evided prior to mileage reimbursement, and insurance limits may affect employing who are reimbursed monthly for mile each one-City owned vehicle in the content of asurance policy provides covers shall be required to purchastandards: If property damage reson bodily injury \$300,000 and payment.
+Employees who did will not be allowed to driving the payment status, as stated in the Coeage must provide regular in anduct of my job duties and rerage for this use. ase (at their own expense) and maintain each accident bodily injury \$50,000 cannot provide proof of this level of the for City business.
 Failure by the Conditions of Employment policy.
-Insurance policy updates to the HR vehicle.
-I do not anticipate that should I need to use a non-City at I may drive a non-City owned vehic cle in the conduct of my job Signature Department Date
+Insurance policy updates to the HR I understand that, should I use a nonvehicle.
+I do not anticipate that should I need to use a non-City t I may drive a non-City owned vehic cle in the conduct of my job ce coverage (as noted above) for that duties.
+However, I understand that t I have adequate insurance coverage (as Signature Department Date